To Norway on foot

 We meet in Kilpisjärvi village, where we stay the first night.
 After checking in the rooms, we will have a briefing and dinner together.
 To come to Kilpisjärvi, you can take a bus from Kittilä or Rovaniemi in Finland or Tromso in Norway.
 When you are booking your trip with us, we will be happy to send you all the information you need to plan your journey.

-Our first day’s hike takes us to from the village to the vast open landscapes of the arctic.
-After passing the magnificent Saana fell, the open landscape is breathtaking.
+We will follow the rolling landscape towards the highest point of Finland, Halti fell.
+To our west, are the Norwegian mountains, which at this time of the year can already get the first snow caps.
+The terrain is easy to walk.
 The barren land is windblown, but if you know where to look, you will find some wild berries to try.
 Small herd of reindeer can usually be seen around.
-The route also crosses the border with Norway briefly.

 We will then head down towards Goulasjávri in Norway.
 This is easily the most challenging part of the entire hike.
 It is a steep downhill on a rocky slope.
 Rocks are loose and often wet and slippery, so extra care and a slower speed is necessary.
 In bad weather this can be a difficult slope, but the good thing is, it only lasts about 10 km.

-At Goulasjávri we will be picked up by a taxi and we drive back to Kilpisjärvi, where we will have a sauna and dinner together.
+At Goulasjávri we will be picked up and driven to accommodation in Norway where we will have a sauna and dinner together.

 4 days hiking with a professional guide